Ionworks

 Train

 Build parameterized models through a visual modeling pipeline.
 Each parameterized model bundles a specific electrochemical model type (SPM, SPMe, DFN), a validated parameter set, and a cell specification into a single, ready-to-run configuration.
-Sensitivity analysis and identifiability checks help determine which parameters the experimental data can actually constrain.

 03